-He has swum the Amazon River solo, completed an unmotorised circumnavigation of the globe at the equator, walked to the north pole during the dark season (incidentally, more people have been to the moon) and has also managed to squeeze in climbing the world’s 8,000 meter peaks – all 14 of them.
+He has swum the Amazon River solo, completed an unmotorised circumnavigation of the globe at the equator, walked to the north pole during the dark season (incidentally, more people have been to the moon) and has also managed to squeeze in climbing the world’s 8,000m peaks – all 14 of them.

 Mike Horn: the travel that changed me

 Mike’s list of accomplishments as a solo explorer is unparalleled so we are privileged to have him talk to us about the travel that changed him.

 What region or what trip impacted you the most?

 For its beauty, Greenland – specifically the southwest and east coasts.
 I’ve crossed Greenland on skis and sailed around it.
 It changed me because I saw nature with such divine beauty, so untouched by human beings, so savage yet so beautiful.
 Through my years of travelling, I have learnt to never take nature for granted.

 I was surprised by the huge satisfaction of sailing around the coastline and seeing the country from a different angle: being amidst the majestic beauty of the icebergs, the colours and the incredible wildlife.

 How old were you?